Stay interviews are a useful tool to gather valuable feedback to increase employee engagement and retention.

 When Should You Conduct Stay Interviews?

-Another way of wording this would be "how often should you be conducting stay interviews?"
-The answer depends on how long they’ve been with the company.
+Another way of wording this would be "How often should you be conducting stay interviews?"
+The answer depends on several factors that I’ll talk about below.

 Stay interview with new hires

-In this case, I suggest conducting a stay interview after about 90 days of new hires starting in their role.
-If you haven't done so, I would suggest your organization looks into creating a 30-60-90 day plan to help with employee development.
+I suggest conducting a stay interview around day 90 of someone starting (if you haven't done so, I would suggest your organization look into creating a 30-60-90 day plan to help with employee development).

-With new hires, things to cover are what went well in the onboarding process, development opportunities that they would like to explore, or their thoughts about the work environment from a new hire’s perspective.
+You can also talk about development opportunities that they would like to explore or their thoughts about the work environment from a new hire’s perspective.

-This is up to your discretion—I'd suggest somewhere in the range of 3-4 times a year.
+This is up to your discretion—some experts suggest conducting stay interviews 3-4 times a year.
+However, my personal preference is annually and as needed.

-To note, these stay interviews shouldn't take more than an hour—they don't need to be all morning or afternoon affairs.
+To note, these stay interviews shouldn't take more than an hour, and can even be part of a performance review cycle.

 Where Should Stay Interviews Be Conducted?